revilowaldow/IDPC-GoS-Obsidian/Session Notes/2022 09 01 - Dragon Duel.md

 Precision of a quill but with a talon the size of a glaive

 Come to Strixhaven, where I will be able to remove this entirely.
 New academic year starting soon.
-Ship repairs in gradsul
+Ship repairs in Gradsul on your way I imagine.